kovzol/lxx/README.md

-There are several research projects on this, and today it seems to be clear that many authors of the New Testament cite a Greek translation of the Hebrew text, namely the Septuaginta, that was widely popular in the first centuries, and still popular in some Christian churches.
+There are several research projects on this, and today it seems to be clear that many authors of the New Testament cite a Greek translation of the Hebrew text, namely the Septuagint, that was widely popular in the first centuries, and still popular in some Christian churches.
 Many
-Bible translations, however, mostly use only the Hebrew text as a basis of the Old Testament, because the importance of the Septuaginta is not yet widely identified.
+Bible translations, however, mostly use only the Hebrew text as a basis of the Old Testament, because the importance of the Septuagint is not yet widely identified.

 ## This project

-This software project attempts to support finding citations of the Septuaginta in the New Testament automatically.
+This software project attempts to support finding citations of the Septuagint in the New Testament automatically.
 The work is based on The SWORD Project.

 ## The method used

-The provided software tool compares all verses of the Septuaginta with all verses of the Greek New Testament.
+The provided software tool compares all verses of the Septuagint with all verses of the Greek New Testament.
 The texts are provided by the Sword project from the modules LXX and SBLGNT.